Otoloza/Otoloza.github.io/_pages/index.md

 ## About me...

-I am postdoctoral fellow at the new astronomy and astrophysics group at the [USM](https://fisica.usm.cl/investigacion/astrofisica/) in Chile.
+I am postdoctoral fellow at the recently formed astronomy and astrophysics group at the [USM](https://fisica.usm.cl/investigacion/astrofisica/) in Chile, which I must add, the campus is very.
+I am currently,  funded by a FONDECYT fellowship.
+I am mainly observer (optical and ultraviolet spectroscopy and optical photometry)  thought I have attempted to do some theory (focused on binary evolution).

 My main areas of research is whatever that contains a white dwarf.
 You can find a bit of more information in the <a href="{{ site.url }}{{ site.baseurl }}/research">Research section</a>.